bibleexchange/courses/poetry/en/206_psalms-classification_enthronement.md

 ### The Lord is the sovereign king of the future

 There is a forward-looking aspect in 98:9.
 It is looking forward in time to when the kingdom of God will be fully manifested.
+God is king today, and He will always be king.
+No one will replace Him.

 <!--Encountering the Psalms p.
 494 also says that 97:2–7 can be seen as futuristic, but I don't see it, yet-->